gracelang/language/spec.md

 they will not be able to be used in manifest expressions if they are reached by implicit or explicit method requests on `self`.

-A dialect may check method declarations with `manifest` annotation to ensure that they declare methods that would be manifest when requested on manifest objects.
+A dialect may check method declarations with `manifest` annotations to ensure that they declare methods that would be manifest when requested on manifest objects.